ethereum-optimism/optimism/packages/atst/README.md

 ## React instructions

 For react hooks we recomend using the [wagmi cli](https://wagmi.sh/cli/getting-started) with the [etherscan plugin](https://wagmi.sh/cli/plugins/etherscan) and [react plugin](https://wagmi.sh/cli/plugins/react) to automatically generate react hooks around the attestation station.
-See [example/react](http://todo.todo.todo) for an example
+See [example/react](http://todo.todo.todo) for an example.

+Use `parseAttestationBytes` and `stringifyAttestationBytes` to parse and stringify attestations before passing them into wagmi hooks.

 ## Contributing